aws-samples/serverless-rag-demo/README.md

      cd serverless-rag-demo
    ```

 4. Fire the bash script that creates the RAG based solution.
 Pass the environment and region for deployment. environment can be dev,qa,sandbox.
-Region can be any of those supported by Amazon Opensearch Serverless [refer](https://aws.amazon.com/about-aws/whats-new/2023/01/amazon-opensearch-serverless-available)
+Look at Prerequisites to deploy to the correct reqion.
    ```
      sh creator.sh
    ```

-5. Select the LLM you want to deploy (sh creator.sh dev us-east-1) .
-Select Option 1 for Amazon Bedrock.
+5. Select the LLM you want to deploy (sh creator.sh) .
+Select **Option 1** for Amazon Bedrock service.

-6. When selecting Amazon Bedrock (Option 1), you should specify an API Key.
+6. When selecting **Amazon Bedrock** (Option 1), you should specify an API Key.
 The key should be atleast 20 characters long.

    <img width="1088" alt="Screenshot 2023-10-23 at 10 48 01 PM" src="https://github.com/aws-samples/serverless-rag-demo/assets/25897220/dfc7ba5c-48df-4ea6-83ed-31c35e4a1098">